-We are a bulk billing medical practice.
+We are a bulk billing medical practice Monday – Saturday.
 Please bring your Medicare card and Concession card with you to your appointment.
-If you are a private patient, please ask our staff for details about fees.

 House calls are available to existing regular patients as per our Doctors discretion for chronic or palliative medical management.
 All effort should be made to bring the patient to the Centre because emergency and full medical equipment required for treatment cannot be available at house calls.

 Our practice uses a deputising service.